-FORDMC2010-01 Driving Skills For Life Program

-The TSO received a grant in 2010 from the Ford Motor Company and the Governors Highway Safety Association to conduct a Driving Skills For Life (DSFL) program.
+Driving Skills for Life.
+The TSO will conduct the third annual Driving Skills For Life (DSFL) program.
 The DSFL program uses interactive activities to educate teen drivers about safe driver and occupant behaviors.
-The first DSFL event was conducted in September 2010.
-A second DSFL event will occur in the spring of 2012.

-The event will consist of a ride and drive session conducted via the Highway Patrol's Emergency Vehicle Operator Course (EVOC) officers where the teens have the opportunity to drive through a driving range under normal conditions and then again while being distracted as someone texts them and a third time while wearing goggles that simulate impaired driving.
+The event will consist of a ride and drive session conducted via the Highway Patrol's Emergency Vehicle Operator Course (EVOC) officers where the teens have the opportunity to drive through a driving range (1) under normal conditions, (2) while being distracted as someone texts them, and (3) while wearing goggles that simulate impaired driving.

-Once participants complete the ride and drive session, they were escorted through a series of traffic safety information, activity and photo opportunity stations.
-Participants receive a silicon wristband with a safety message at each station they complete.
+Once participants complete the ride and drive session, they are escorted through a series of traffic safety information, activity and photo opportunity stations.